 Why 12 notes in the Chromatic Scale?

-If you've dabbled in a bit of music, or if you've ever seen a piano, you should be familiar with this image.
+If you’ve dabbled in a bit of music, or if you’ve ever seen a piano, you should be familiar with this image:

 These are the keys on the piano that make up the Chromatic Scale.

-As you can see, there are $12$ keys in the scale: $7$ white, and $5$ black.
-Curious as you are, you may wonder: "Why are there 12 keys on the piano?
+As you can see, there are 12 keys in the scale: 7 white, and 5 black.
+Curious as you are, you may wonder: “Why are there 12 keys on the piano?
 Is there a reason, or was it arbitrary?
-Could there be more, or less keys?"
+Could there be more, or less keys?”

 There are probably other reasons for the Chromatic Scale being the way it is, but this is the way I think about it:

-The Chromatic Scale is the most practical approximate scale that includes a base frequency, $\frac{3}{2}$ the base, twice the base, is periodic, and whose frequencies increase at a constant ratio.
+The Chromatic Scale is the most practical approximate scale that includes a base frequency, 32 the base, twice the base, is periodic, and whose frequencies increase at a constant ratio.

 It’s a bit of a mouthful, but I’ll get to explaining it soon enough.